 Abilities.
-Can access the backend and see and modify only those projects they’ve created or those for which they have been scoped
+Can access the backend and modify all elements of those projects they’ve created or those for which they have been scoped

 Can Modify Project permissions.
+Project Creators likewise have the authority to extend permissions to other users over those projects they manage.
 Additionally, Project Creators can create new and modify existing Maker records; however, they cannot delete any Maker record, even those they created.

 Use Cases.
 The Coordinator role can be granted to (acquisitions) editorial and production staff, within a university press, to manage their specific projects and the people contributing to them.
 At other publishing centers this role allows members of distinct units to control their own projects without affecting the instance as a whole or the publishing work of other units on the same instance.